Last updated on January 22nd, 2020.

-2. Prepare the Swiss chard and kale.
-Remove the leaves from the stems.
-I do this by gently pinching the leaves where they meet the stem, and then sliding my hand up the stem to remove the leaves from the center stalk.
-Discard the stems from the kale.
-The stems from the Swiss chard can be cooked, they have a similar texture to celery.
-I used a few of the red Swiss chard stems just to add some color to this recipe and chopped them into 1/2 inch pieces.
-Chop the Swiss chard and the kale leaves into approximately 1/2 inch wide strips.
+- Prepare the Swiss chard and kale: Remove the leaves from the kale stems and discard.
+The stems from the Swiss chard can be used, they have a similar texture to celery, but I like to trim off the extra parts from the bottom.
+Chop the Swiss chard and the kale into roughly 1/2 inch wide strips.
 This is easiest to do by rolling them up tightly and then cutting.
-Watch your fingers!

-6. Prepare the egg mixture.
-Crack 8 eggs into a bowl.
-Add the minced garlic, 1/4 cup Parmesan, 1/4 teaspoon salt, and pepper to taste.
+- Prepare the egg mixture while the potatoes and greens are cooking: Crack 8 eggs into a large bowl.
+Add the minced garlic, 1/4 cup Parmesan cheese, 1/2 teaspoon salt, and pepper to taste.
 Whisk it all together and pour over the potato and kale/Swiss chard mixture.
-Tilt the pan back and forth so that the egg mixture seeps through all the cracks.
+Gently stir everything together.